digitorus/pdfsigner/docs/command-line-signer.md

 # Command line signer

-`pdfsigner sign` command allows to sign document using PEM or PKSC11 as well as using preconfigured signer from the config file.
+Command line signer allows to sign document using PEM or PKSC11 as well as using preconfigured signer from the config file.

+Command - `pdfsigner sign`

 ## Run with PEM